adobe/antialiased-cnns/README.md

 We provide models with filter sizes 2,3,5 for AlexNet, VGG16, ResNet50, and DenseNet121.
 Substitute `-f 5` and appropriate filepath.
 The example commands use our weights.
 You can them from your own training session.

 These line commands are very similar to the base PyTorch [repository](https://github.com/pytorch/examples/tree/master/imagenet).
-Simply add a `_lpf` suffix to the architecture and specify `-f` for filter size.
+We simply add suffix `_lpf` to the architecture and specify `-f` for filter size.

 ### Evaluating classification accuracy